VincentTam/vincenttam.github.io/source/_posts/2014-06-11-my-settings-for-rss-2.markdown

 {% endcodeblock %}

 I recorded the output into a file and then browsed through it.
-I found the `{{% imgpopup ... %}}` inside the file.
-I also viewed the source code of `cdata_escape` so that I knew what the function did:
+I found the `{% raw %}{% imgpopup ... %}{% endraw %}` inside the file.
-HTML encode the only argument.
+I also viewed the source code of `cdata_escape` so that I knew what the function did: HTML encode the only argument.
 I compared the output before and after `cdata_escape`, and *couldn't* see any difference.
 Then it's clear that using an HTML tag for a regular expression match *wasn't* feasible—change it back to Octopress's image tag instead.

 ## Ruby code learnt